-- The industrial revolution marked a time where we started using machines to do tasks people previously did.
+- The industrial revolution marked a time when we started using machines to do tasks people previously did.
 Go for a hunt around your house and find different machines/appliances/tools that do work that a person would have had to do themselves.
 Some ideas might be: a dishwasher, washing machine, clothes dryer, hand mixer, blender, etc.

 - Have your students make a Pros and Cons list for the Industrial Revolution.
-In what ways was it great, and in what ways was it bad.
+In what ways was it great, and in what ways was it bad?
 Then discuss who the industrial revelation helped and who may have been hurt by it.

 - Saint John Vianney transformed a whole community by his call to confession.
 Print this examination of conscious and take all your students to confession this week.

 - If you want to read about Karl Marx to your students, this website has a good description of his beliefs and his ten points.
 Read the 10 points to your students (or write/print them) and discuss which of them your students think are a good idea.
-Do they agree with all of them.
-Actually discuss the ramifications of each point.
-Ask probing questions like who would benefit from this, who would pay for it, how would it be paid for, how will people feel about it, how would you feel about it if you were rich/poor/a tradesmen/ an unskilled laboror etc. Try to look at the points from different perspectives.
+Do they agree with all of them?
+Actually, discuss the ramifications of each point.
+Ask probing questions like who would benefit from this, who would pay for it, how would it be paid for, how will people feel about it, how would you feel about it if you were rich/poor/a tradesmen/ an unskilled laborer, etc. Try to look at the points from different perspectives.

-- For your older students you could pair your teaching on Karl Marx with a lesson on Adam Smith.
+- For your older students, you could pair your teaching on Karl Marx with a lesson on Adam Smith.
 The two had very different views on how society should function, and are often compared and contrasted when learning about this point in history.
 Here is a short bio on Adam Smith you could use for this activity.
-Your oldest students (probably highschool aged) could even read The Communist Maifesto and The Wealth of Nations (you could read them online with those links, or borrow them from your library) and compare them.
+Your oldest students (probably highschool aged) could even read The Communist Manifesto and The Wealth of Nations (you could read them online with those links, or borrow them from your library) and compare them.

 - Have a “World’s Fair” at your house this week.
 You could let your students create their own inventions, or choose an invention already in your home to display and present.
 Make sure they present what their invention does, how it was made, and how it makes life easier for people.
 Mom and Dad (that’s you!) can also bring some interesting inventions to show your students that maybe they’ve never noticed or learned about before. (thermometers, tire air pressure gauges, sewing machines… anything you think is an interesting or helpful invention)